osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 4. You can also use the keyboard shortcut *Ctrl+Shift+V* to switch between the selected element in the diagram and the selected element in the source file.

-## Creating a New Diagram
-AADL model elements may be represented by multiple diagrams.
-To create a new diagram from the AADL text editor, right-click on an AADL package or classifier and select *Create Diagram...*.
-To create a new diagram from the diagram editor, right-click on an AADL package or classifier and select *Open->New Diagram...*.

 # Navigating Between Diagrams
 The graphical editor supports several methods for navigating between diagrams.